ZJUFanLab/TRACE/README.md

 ## Quick start

 Run `graphpreprocess.py` to generate the molecular graph data.
-The output will be saved to the path specified by `data_bin_dir` in your YAML configuration file.
+The output will be saved to the path specified by `data_bin_dir` in the YAML configuration file.

 ```bash
 >> python graphpreprocess.py --config_file configs/config_deepddi.yml